-The purpose of this first exercise is pretty easy, developing a MapReduce algorithm that, given as input a text files, generates as a result, a file with for each word the number of times is present in the file.
-So, first of all, what is MapReduce?
+The purpose of this first exercise is pretty simple, developing a MapReduce algorithm that, given as input a text file, generates, as a result, a file with, for each word, the number of times is present in the file.
+First of all, what is MapReduce?
 Wikipedia says that "MapReduce is a programming model and an associated implementation for processing and generating large data sets with a parallel, distributed algorithm on a cluster".
-Made it simple from a programming point of view, is just calling two functions, Map() for translating the input into something else and then sorting that, and Reduce() for doing a summary of what happened before.
+Made it simple from a programming point of view, it is just calling two functions, Map() for translating the input into something else and then sorting that, and Reduce() for doing a summary of what happened in the previous step.

 For our exercise, this MapReduce context is pretty easy: we map each word into a tuple <word, 1>, because each word counts as 1, we sort them in groups that have the same word as key, and then we reduce each group by counting the number of 1 in them.